Every Home Needs A First Aid Kit.

 If you have kids in your household, it’s a good idea to walk them through how to use each item in the first aid kit, demonstrating the use of the items and routinely running through practice scenarios.
 Every member of your family should know how to use the items in the first aid kit so that everyone can properly respond to medical emergencies when the others are unavailable or in need.

 On top of the items listed above, there are many more components of a first aid kit that you’ll want to consider stocking in yours.
-If anyone in your family has a medical condition that requires specific attention, your at-home first aid kit should contain everything you need to take care of that family member.
+If anyone in your family has a medical condition or even if you got hurt during hiking that requires specific attention, your at-home first aid kit should contain everything you need to take care of that family member.
 For example, if someone in your family has diabetes, keep a spare package of glucose tablets in your kit.
 If a family member has asthma, stash an extra inhaler.
 Your first aid kit can be custom-built to specifically fit the needs of your family.
 After you have the universal essentials such as the items on this list, take stock of any medical conditions present in your family that might need special attention.

 If you have additional questions, send them our way!